laurenwilner/github_training_site/_book/05_solo-workflow.md

 Copy the code/, data/, and images/ sub-folders from your "existing-project" folder into the "life-expectancy" folder as well as the .Rproj file.

+Open the .Rproj file and run the code.
+You do not need to make any changes to the code, simply run it.
+This will generate an image file, but otherwise everything will remain unchanged.

 **Commit the changes that you made and push them to GitHub**

 Go back over to Terminal or Bash.
 Type `git status`.
 The output will tell you